robrwo/Plack-Middleware-Greylist/README.md

 # SUPPORT FOR OLDER PERL VERSIONS

-Since v0.4.0, the this module requires Perl v5.12 or later.
+This module requires Perl v5.12 or later.

-If you need this module on Perl v5.10, please use one of the v0.3.x versions of this module.
-Significant bug or security fixes may be backported to those versions.
+Future releases may only support Perl versions released in the last ten years

 # SOURCE